-I like to use a combo of apples for variety in taste and texture, e.g. Macs, Ida Red, Cortland and Northern Spy work well.
+I like to use a combo of apples for variety in taste and texture, e.g. Macs, Royal Gala, Cortland and Northern Spy work well.
 It’s best if some are sweet and others tart.
 Feel free to use whatever apples are on hand.
 They can be overripe and not in the best of shape.
 I bake them in an earthenware pot with a tight-fitting lid.

 I taste the apples first and, if they seem a bit bland (fall is the best time to make this as apples tend to lose flavour when stored), I add the sugar and lemon juice.
 Mostly, I just add cinnamon.
-I taste it once cooled and add maple syrup and/or lemon juice if necessary.
+I taste the cooked applesauce and add more brown sugar or maple syrup and/or lemon juice if necessary.

-Baked in the oven — without water — this sauce is basically pure apples.
+Baked in the oven – without water or other liquid – this sauce is basically pure apples.

 About 2 tsp cinnamon